-“Regression” is characterized by the decreasing motivation an individual has to continue performing a task for which they have demonstrated at least some level of mastery
+- “Regression” is characterized by the decreasing motivation an individual has to continue performing a task for which they have demonstrated at least some level of master.

 In that regard, we would suggest that leaders in organizations today add value by effectively “Managing the Movement” of the people on their teams or in their departments.
 Stated in terms of the definitions provided, they act as catalysts for growth and development and, if need be, road blocks for regression.

 This blog is the first in a three-part series on “Managing the Movement” and will focus upon building competence.
 To that point, let’s get another definition out of the way: